gabriel-ing/Quickstarts/GettingStartedWithIRISCommunity/UsingInstallKit.md

-# Downloading an Install Kit
+# Get InterSystems IRIS Community Edition with an Install Kit

 You can directly download InterSystems IRIS Community and InterSystems IRIS for Health Community from https://evaluation.intersystems.com/Eval/.
 You will need to sign in with an InterSystems single-sign-on window, if you do not already have an account you can create one for free.